PHP: Magic numbers

 This "smell" is caused by magic numbers.
 They're numbers that you can't explain the origin of, unless you dig deeper into the code.

 The way out is simple: just create variables with the right names and everything will be as they need to be.

 <?php $dollarsPerEuro = 1.25; $rublesPerDollar = 60; $eurosCount = 1000; $dollarsCount = $eurosCount * $dollarsPerEuro; // 1250 $rublesCount = $dollarsCount * $rublesPerDollar; // 75000 print_r($rublesCount);

-As you see, these are magic numbers - it's not clear what 6 and 17 refer to.
-If you knew the history of the royal family, however, you would know that every new king inherits all castles from ancestors and builds a new one - the exact copy of his parents' castle.
+As you can see, there are some magic numbers here: it's unclear what 6 is and what 17 is.
+If you know the history of the royal family, you can guess: each new king inherits all his ancestors' castles and builds a new one, an exact copy of his parents'.

-Get rid of magic numbers, creating new variables, and print the following text to the screen.
+Get rid of the magic numbers by creating new variables and then displaying the text on the screen.

 King Balon the 6th has 102 rooms.

 Variable names should convey the meaning of numbers, but should remain short and succinct enough to be easily read.

 Note: The code will work with any name, and we only check the printed result, so the task is up to you.

 The exercise doesn't pass checking.
 What to do? 😶